manzoid/hacktivator-site/think-like-an-engineer/01-caring-about-details.md

 ---
 layout: page
-title: "Think like an engineer 01: Caring about the details"
+title: "Caring about the details"
 ---

 An engineer is detail-oriented, period.